LHBank/WMarjoribanksPhotography/README.md

 This website has been deployed to Github pages and can be accessed by [clicking here.](https://lhbank.github.io/WMarjoribanksPhotography/)

+The steps I took in order to deploy this site to GitHub pages were as follows:

+* I first selected the chosen repository, in this case "WMarjoribanksPhotography".
+* I then selected the 'Settings' tab, seen above the contents list of the repository.
+* Scrolling down to the GitHub Pages subheading near the bottom of the page.
+* When clicking on the dropdown menu box, and changing the option from "none" to "Master Branch".
+* Once this page has automatically refreshed on changing this option, scroll down to the same Github Pages subheading, which now has a green highlighted box, confirming that the site has been published.

 ## User Experience (UX)

 ## User Stories